-Hanmi Financial and the Bank are also required to maintain a leverage capital ratio designed to supplement the risk-based capital guidelines.
+Hanmi Financial and the Bank are also required to maintain a leverage capital ratio designed to supplement the riskbased capital guidelines.
 Banks and bank holding companies that have received the highest rating of the five categories used by regulators to rate banks and that are not anticipating or experiencing any significant growth must maintain a ratio of Tier 1 capital (net of all intangibles) to adjusted total assets of at least 3.0 percent.
 All other institutions are required to maintain a leverage ratio of at least 100 to 200 basis points above the 3.0 percent minimum, for a minimum of 4.0 percent to 5.0 percent.
 Pursuant to federal regulations, banks must maintain capital levels commensurate with the level of risk to which they are exposed, including the volume and severity of problem loans.
 Federal regulators may, however, set higher capital requirements when a bank's particular circumstances warrant.
-As of December 31, 2008, the Bank's leverage capital ratio was 8.95 percent, both ratios exceeding regulatory minimums.
+As of December 31, 2008, the Bank's leverage capital ratio was 8.85 percent, and Hanmi Financial's leverage capital ratio was 8.93 percent, both ratios exceeding regulatory minimums.